ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Altibase 3rd Party Connector Guide.md

 ![connect3_eng](media/DBeaver/connect3_eng.png)

-Now users can find the Altibase database set above as follows:
+Now users can find the Altibase database set above on the Database Navigator tab as follows:

  ![auto1_eng](media/DBeaver/auto1_eng.png)

 #### 4. Download JDBC Driver Files

 To connect the Altibase database, Altibase JDBC driver file is required.
-Double click the Altibase connection information(mydb) on the Database Navigator.
-Then the 'Driver settings' window pops up to download Altibase JDBC driver files.
-If user want to register JDBC driver files manually, please refer to '4.2 Register JDBC Driver Manually'.
+If the Internet is available, please refer to  '4.1 Download JDBC Driver Files'.
+If the Internet is unavailable or users want to register JDBC driver files manually, please refer to '4.2 Register JDBC Driver Manually'.

 ##### 4.1 Download JDBC Driver Files

+Double click the Altibase connection information(mydb) on the Database Navigator tab.
+Then the 'Driver settings' window pops up to download Altibase JDBC driver files.
 Select a Altibase JDBC driver file and click [ Download ].

 ![auto2_eng](media/3rdPartyConnector/dbeaver_jdbc1.png)

 The database connection is processed after downloading.
-This only needs to be done the first time.
+This only needs to be done the first connection.

 ##### 4.2 Register JDBC Driver Manually